5. Nvidia Shield Tablet

 There's not much built in storage, but a microSD card slot makes up for that somewhat, and the battery life could be a LOT better, but this is about as cheap and cheerful as a tablet gets.

-- Read our in-depth Tesco Hudl 2 review
+Read the full review: Tesco Hudl 2

 2. LG G Pad 8.3